 For my readers out there, who are searching for Mister or Ms. Right, and are not having much luck, here is something to add to your criteria in your search: Is your prospective spouse set up for Retirement?

-I actually am borrowing this from a female class-mate from my “so you want to retire” course a while ago, who correctly pointed out that a great deal of stuff that would benefit her would happen if she were married (or bad things will happen if she gets divorced, and if you are separated that’s a really confusing situation ( for pensions at least)), if you work for the government.
+I actually am borrowing this from a female class-mate from my “so you want to retire” course a while ago.
+She correctly pointed out that a great deal of stuff that would benefit her would happen if she were married (or bad things will happen if she gets divorced, and if you are separated that’s a really confusing situation ( for pensions at least)), if you work for the government.

-Given I am completely off in the weeds with this topic here are some other interesting financial topics to discuss with a future spousal candidate:
+Here are some other interesting financial topics to discuss with a future spousal candidate:

 - How much discretionary debt do they hold?
 If they have $12,200 worth on their MasterCard and still have $40,000 in student loans to pay back, do you want to help them do that?
 If you marry them, that is on the table.